 Second, it depends where you’re going.
 Some countries require almost everyone to have a visa.
 Others require only some nationalities to have a visa.

-To find out whether you need one, you can either check your destination country’s website or use the widget I’ve put in the right-hand column by selecting your nationality and the country of your destination.
+To find out whether you need one, you can either check your destination country’s website or use the widget I’ve put in the upper right-hand column of this page by selecting your nationality and the country of your destination.

-Not every border is new or modern and crossing this one, between Senegal and The Gambia, I needed a visa and can guarantee my papers were very carefully scrutinized.
+Not every border is new or modern and crossing this one, between Senegal and The Gambia, I needed a visa and I can report that my papers were very carefully scrutinized.

 Some countries are nearly impossible to visit, or at least quite difficult.
 Here are some of the thorniest:

 Getting a visa to a country at war tends to be limited to aid works and journalists.

 There are some regional rules for visas.
 For example, citizens of the European Union do not need visas to visit other EU countries; a Smart Visa system is being introduced in Asia; several West African countries have joined in a common visa scheme.

 These rules change regularly, so don’t rely on guidebooks or word of mouth.
 A quick search online of visa + the name of the country should get you there, or check the visa widget (top right or at the bottom).